huntabyte/shadcn-svelte/README.md

 ## Sponsors

-This project is made possible by the following beautiful people/organizations:
+This project is supported by the following beautiful people/organizations:

 <p align="center">
   <a href="https://github.com/sponsors/huntabyte">